axelarnetwork/axelar-contract-deployments/evm/README.md

 ### Prerequisites

 AxelarTransceiver and ERC1967Proxy contract are compiled from the example-wormhole-axelar-wsteth repo.
-Generate build using the following commands:
+Build is generated using the following commands:

 ```bash
 git clone https://github.com/wormhole-foundation/example-wormhole-axelar-wsteth.git